At a glance: An invoice is used to collect payment. A receipt is used for proof of payment once the invoice is paid.

 As mentioned, receipts aren’t just for retail.
 Here are some reasons why any small business (and large ones, too) should be using receipts as part of their business transactions.

 One of the primary uses of a receipt is for tax purposes.
-Keeping track of all of your receipts can help you during tax time to figure out what is tax deductible, and the receipt serves as your proof.
+Keeping track of all of your receipts can help you during tax time to figure out what is deductible when preparing a tax return, and the receipt serves as your proof, whether you used a check, a credit card or a debit card for an online payment, or another form of payment.
+Maintaining itemized lists for write-offs is ideal.

 Receipts can help you keep track of your finances so that you know exactly how much you have spent and earned within any given amount of time.
-And in doing so, it can also help you to monitor the status of your business and the progress that your business is making financially.
+And in doing so, it can also help you to monitor the status of your business expenses and income, tracking your cash flow closely.

 Similar to invoices, receipts can help businesses if they end up getting involved in legal disputes, or when dealing with customer complaints.
-Having proof is always a good idea.
+Having proof of whether or not a customer pays for a service is always a good idea.

 What is included in a receipt?